olubiyiontheweb/olubiyiontheweb/README.md

 I'm a backend and computer vision engineer.
 I love building interactive projects which explains my current interest in computer vision.
 In doing that I employ different techniques and platforms to reach my goal, depending on the target platform, web, desktop or mobile.

-I'm very enthusiastic about the future of computer vision, and HCI.
-I'm open to projects that engages machine learning techniqies for solving social or real world problems facing humans.
-Do not hesitate to contact me if you need a contributor or collaborator for your project or research.
-Meanwhile visit my website olubiyiontheweb.com for more information about what I do.
+I'm very enthusiastic about the future of computer vision, Virtual Reality, Mixed Reality and Augmented Reality.
+I'm open to projects and opportunities in any of the afformentioned areas.
 <!--
 **querldox5/querldox5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.